danielPoloWork/EURIS-academy2022-internship-projectConcordiaPart9/src/resources/documents/md/solution/database/database.md

 The database schema is also described in ../java/resources/database/changeLog/ xml files in the Concordia web application.
 All entitymodel.xml file has an XML definition of all Concordia database tables, table columns, and their data type.
-Some of the relationships between tables also appear in the files.
+Some relationships between tables also appear in the files.
 - [**Assignee**](../../../../../main/resources/database/changeLog/create.table.assignee.xml)
 - [**Comment**](../../../../../main/resources/database/changeLog/create.table.comment.xml)
 - [**Member**](../../../../../main/resources/database/changeLog/create.table.member.xml)